-Volcanic fiber spacers are items that cost relatively little, about three euros per sheet in different colors.
+Vulcanized fiber spacers are elements that cost relatively little, about three euros per sheet in different colors.

 Ps.
-Resin is not cheap so sometimes it is better to take them already made.
+The resin does not cost little so sometimes it is better to take them already made.

-I say this because being the spacers in volcanic fiber is more for personal satisfaction than a necessity.
+I say this because making vulcanized fiber spacers is more for personal satisfaction than a necessity.

-Consider that then the original production of volcanic fiber is an industrial process, your artisanal product is not the same thing.
+Consider that then the original production of vulcanized fiber is an industrial process, your artisan product is not the same thing.

-My advice is not to waste too much time making the materials if the time you have available for this passion is not much.
+My advice is not to waste too much time making the materials if in any case the time you have available for this passion is not very much.